 SECTION 10.
-PROHIBITED CONFLICTS OF INTEREST, DISCLOSURE (NEW MATERIAL).
+CONFLICTS OF INTEREST, DISCLOSURE.

 A. Elected Officials, Appointed Officials, Employees or Volunteers shall strictly avoid transactions and relationships that create a Conflict of Interest.
-Where a Conflict of Interest is unavoidable, the Elected Official, Appointed Official, Employee or Volunteer shall disclose the Conflict of Interest and shall subordinate their conflicting interest to the public interest.
+Where a Conflict of Interest is unavoidable, the Elected Official, Appointed Official, Employee or Volunteer shall disclose the Conflict of Interest and shall subordinate the conflicting interest to the public interest.

-- B. Elected Officials, Appointed Officials, Employees or Volunteers shall exercise their duties, powers and prerogatives without prejudice or favoritism to hire, promote, or simply to reward family members, relatives, friends, or political supporters, or to hinder or punish enemies and opponents. - C. Elected Officials, Appointed Officials and Employees shall not vote for or otherwise participate in the negotiation or the making of any contract with any person, business or other entity in which the Elected Official, Appointed Official has a Financial Interest. - CP.
-Elected Officials, Appointed Officials, Employees or Volunteers shall assure that constituents and others who may be affected by decisions of the County have a fair and reasonable opportunity to express their concerns, grievances, and ideas without regard to their willingness or ability to provide personal benefits or political support to the Elected Official, Appointed Official, Employees or Volunteer. - DE.
-Elected Officials, Appointed Officials, Employees and Volunteers shall not engage in any conduct that could create in the mind of a reasonable observer the belief that persons will receive better or different service if gifts, personal benefits or political or charitable contributions are provided. - EF.
-Gifts, personal benefits, favors, gratuities or political or charitable contributions, or Anything of Value shall not be solicited or received under circumstances that create a reasonable belief that special access, services, favors, or official or unofficial actions will be provided as a result of the contribution.
-Anything of Value shall not be solicited or received from persons doing business with the County, contracting with the County, a person or business that is regulated by the County, a person or business that has an application pending before the County, or a person or business whose interests may be affected by the County. - FG.
-No Elected Official, Appointed Official or Employee shall accept Anything of Value from a person, business, or other entity when the Elected Official, Appointed Official, or Employee knows or reasonably should know that said person, business, or entity does any business with the County, desires to do business with the County, contracts with the County, is regulated by the County, has an application pending before the County, or whose interests may be affected by the County. - H. Elected Officials, Appointed Officials, and County Employees who have any Financial Interest, direct or indirect, in any contract or matter pending before the County, who is regulated by the County, who has an application pending before the County, or whose interests may be affected by the County, shall disclose such interest by filing a Conflict of Interest Form and recording same with the County Clerk and by disclosing the interest as otherwise provided in this Ordinance or by Law, and shall thereafter be disqualified from participating in any debate, decision or vote relating thereto.
+B. Elected Officials, Appointed Officials, Employees or Volunteers shall exercise their duties, powers and prerogatives without prejudice or favoritism to hire, promote, or simply to reward family members, relatives, friends, or political supporters, or to hinder or punish enemies and opponents.

+C. Elected Officials, Appointed Officials, Employees or Volunteers shall assure that constituents and others who may be affected by decisions of the County have a fair and reasonable opportunity to express their concerns, grievances, and ideas without regard to their willingness or ability to provide personal benefits or political support to the Elected Official, Appointed Official, Employees or Volunteer.

+D. Elected Officials, Appointed Officials, Employees and Volunteers shall not engage in any conduct that could create in the mind of a reasonable observer the belief that persons will receive better or different service if gifts, personal benefits or political or charitable contributions are provided.

+E. Elected Officials, Appointed Officials, Employees and Volunteers shall not solicit or receive gifts, personal benefits, favors, gratuities or political or charitable contributions, or Anything of Value under circumstances that create a reasonable belief that special access, services, favors, or official or unofficial actions will be provided as a result.
+Nor may Anything of Value be solicited or received from a person or business doing business with the County, contracting with the County, regulated by the County, has an application pending before the County, or whose interests may be affected by the County.

+F. Elected Officials, Appointed Officials or Employees shall not accept Anything of Value from a person, business, or other entity when the Elected Official, Appointed Official, or Employee knows or reasonably should know that said person, business, or entity does any business with the County, desires to do business with the County, contracts with the County, is regulated by the County, has an application pending before the County, or whose interests may be affected by the County.